William Alexander Percy: Biography

-Percy's most well-known work is his memoir, Lanterns on the Levee: Recollections of a Planter's Son (Alfred A. Knopf, New York 1941).
-His other works include the text of "They Cast Their Nets in Galilee," which is included in the Episcopal Hymnal (1982) (Hymn 661), and the Collected Poems (Knopf 1943).
-One of his pieces was published under the name A. W. Percy in Men and Boys, an anonymous anthology of Uranian poetry (New York, 1934).
+Percy's most well-known work is his memoir Lanterns on the Levee: Recollections of a Planter's Son (Alfred A. Knopf, New York 1941).
+His other works include the text of "They Cast Their Nets in Galilee", which is included in the Episcopal Hymnal (1982) (Hymn 661), and the Collected Poems (Knopf 1943).

-Percy was the playwright behind a one-act scene in a volume of poetry, "In April Once" (1920).
+Percy wrote a one-act play, "In April Once", published with a collection of his poems in a volume also titled In April Once (1920).
+One of his poems, originally part of "In April Once", was re-published in a revised form under the name A. W. Percy in Men and Boys, an anonymous anthology of Uranian poetry (privately printed, New York, 1934).
+There is speculation that Edward M. Slocum, the compiler of the anthology, changed the text of the poem before printing it, and that it may have been included in the anthology without Percy's knowledge.

-A friend of Herbert Hoover from the Belgium Relief Effort during the early years of World War I, Percy was put in charge of relief during the Great Mississippi Flood of 1927, when an area larger than all New England minus Maine was flooded in the spring.
+A friend of Herbert Hoover from the Belgium Relief Effort during the early years of World War I, Percy was put in charge of relief during the Great Mississippi Flood of 1927, when an area larger than all New England except Maine was flooded in the spring.
 During the flood, thousands of blacks, fleeing farms and plantations under water, were forced to seek refuge on the narrow rim of the levee in Greenville.
-Percy believed that the refugees needed to be evacuated to Vicksburg to receive better care and food, and he arranged for ships to prepare to remove them.
-However, LeRoy Percy and local planters prevented the evacuation, and the refugees remaining on the levee were forced to work in conditions that many compared to slavery.
+Percy believed that the Black citizens of Greenville needed to be evacuated to Vicksburg to receive better care and food, and he arranged for ships to prepare to remove them.
+However, LeRoy Percy and local planters prevented the evacuation, and the Black citizens remaining on the levee were forced to work in conditions that many compared to slavery.
 The Colored Advisory Commission led by Robert Russa Moton, formed to investigate abuses that had taken place during the flood, named the Greenville camp as one where black refugees complained of poor treatment.